-Enterprise Security Architect - IT-Online
+ENTERPRISE SECURITY ARCHITECT - IT-Online

 - Know legal limitations placed on data in cloud such as residency and sovereignty limitations.

-- Understand how privacy is handled by the company contractual arrangements with service providers.
+- Understand how privacy is handled by contractual arrangements with service providers.

 Technical: